Graduate Program Handbook

 Summer Support

 Summer months are integrated into the course of study.
 Graduate students are eligible to receive summer support by taking on teaching responsibilities (Georgetown summer school or Trier program), RA responsibilities, or approved internships in the DC area.
 As part of the Department’s graduate exchange programs with the Technische Universität Dresden and the Universität Trier, students may also request support to spend the summer semester in Dresden or Trier.
+Applications for summer teaching in Trier, summer teaching at Georgetown, and the graduate exchange program should be submitted through this Google form.

 Summer support is provided with the understanding that students spend the summer months, in addition to the above responsibilities, deepening their learning experience and on developing their research interests.
 This engagement can take different forms, including: